YuanMaSa/aws-well-architected-framework/cloudformation/redshift_lab_401/README.md

 Enter the name of following parameters
 * **Glue catalog database name** (e.g. ecvdb)
 * **Amazon S3 bucket for Redshift IAM role** (e.g., redshift-spectrum-bucket-ver6689)
+    * Make sure to enter a unique name to create the new bucket

 **Tag Identifiers**